Health and Beauty First Aid courses

-All Medical places of work need to be prepared should someone fall ill, or injure themselves.
+All Medical places of work need to be prepared should someone fall ill, or injure themselves, whether it is a Dental Practice, Beauty salon, Spa or nail bar.

-As your Dental Practice / Clinic / Treatment Centre has employees then you must also comply with the Health and Safety (First Aid) Regulations.
+As your Dental Practice / Clinic / Spa / Treatment Centre has employees then you must also comply with the Health and Safety (First Aid) Regulations.
 For instance you may need to:

 Generally speaking, to determine what is required in your Centre or Practice your Business must carry out a Risk Assessment and draw up an appropriate plan to provide this cover.
 There is some useful information on the Health and Safety Executive website: